ronaldcoe/OnionTask/README.md

 ### Virtual DOM
 It's a JavaScript representation of the DOM.
 It's faster tha updating the real DOM because React only updates the section of the page that needs to be updated not the entire page.

 Component is a small piece of the user interface.
 There are 2 types of components: Functional components and Class-based components.
-This last one is not used anymore
+This last one is being replaced by functional components.

 ```JavaScript
 const example = () => {